ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_BNS_MDC_study.md

 @image html FAR_H1L1-ALL_LLOID_BNS_SpinMDC_ALIGNED-966384015-5000000.png "Recovered FAR versus SNR: This plot indicates the recovered FAR versus SNR.
 It provides insight into how a FAR threshold maps to an SNR threshold"

-@image html efficiency_H1L1-ALL_LLOID_BNS_SpinMDC_ALIGNED-966384015-5000000.png "Efficiency:  This plot tries to compare the efficiency of the search by FAR (solid lines) with a prediction of the efficiency based on applying a single detector EXPECTED SNR threshold of \$\rho\$ "
+@image html efficiency_H1L1-ALL_LLOID_BNS_SpinMDC_ALIGNED-966384015-5000000.png "Efficiency:  This plot tries to compare the efficiency of the search by FAR (solid lines) with a prediction of the efficiency based on applying a single detector EXPECTED SNR threshold"

-@image html efficiency_by_recovered_SNR_H1L1-ALL_LLOID_BNS_SpinMDC_ALIGNED-966384015-5000000.png "Efficiency:  This plot compares the efficiency of the search by FAR (solid lines) with a prediction of the efficiency based on applying a single detector RECOVERED SNR threshold of \$\rho\$ "
+@image html efficiency_by_recovered_SNR_H1L1-ALL_LLOID_BNS_SpinMDC_ALIGNED-966384015-5000000.png "Efficiency:  This plot compares the efficiency of the search by FAR (solid lines) with a prediction of the efficiency based on applying a single detector RECOVERED SNR threshold"

 A sensible question to ask is, what false alarm rate do we expect from Gaussian noise with a single detector SNR threshold of 6.8 in each of two detectors.
 The following python code attempts to predict this: